tidyverse/dplyr/cran-comments.md

  * We saw 42 new problems
  * We failed to check 43 packages

 Issues with CRAN packages are summarised below.
-Package maintainers have been notified twice: a month ago and a week ago, with guidance on how to update their code when a change cannot be done here.

 ### New problems
 (This reports the first line of each new failure)

-* alphavantager
-  checking tests ...

-* BMTME
-  checking tests ...

-* bupaR
-  checking S3 generic/method consistency ...
-WARNING

-* carpenter
-  checking tests ...

-* compareDF
-  checking tests ...

-* cytominer
-  checking tests ...

-* dbplyr
-  checking tests ...

-* desctable
-  checking for code/documentation mismatches ...
-WARNING
+* alphavantager: API rate limit issue

-* dexter
+* BMTME: test problem
-  checking re-building of vignette outputs ...
-WARNING

-* dlookr
+* compareDF: test problem
-  checking examples ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

-* docxtools
+* bupaR:
-  checking examples ...
-ERROR
-  checking tests ...

-* dplyr.teradata
+* dplyr.teradata:
-  checking S3 generic/method consistency ...
-WARNING
+* dtplyr: S3 generic/method consistency sample_n() gained ...

-* dtplyr
-  checking tests ...

-* edeaR
-  checking re-building of vignette outputs ...
-WARNING

-* evaluator
-  checking tests ...

-* ezsummary
-  checking examples ...
-ERROR
-  checking tests ...
-  checking re-building of vignette outputs ...
-WARNING

-* ggfan
-  checking tests ...

-* heemod
-  checking examples ...
-ERROR
-  checking tests ...
-  checking re-building of vignette outputs ...
-WARNING

-* INDperform
+* carpenter:
-  checking examples ...
-ERROR

-* lmeresampler
+* docxtools:
-  checking tests ...
+* ggfan: Needs to import dplyr::n()

-* modeldb
+* heemod:
-  checking re-building of vignette outputs ...
-WARNING

 * naniar

-  checking examples ...
-ERROR
-  checking tests ...
+* cytominer: related to dbplyr issue

+* dbplyr: data base connection issue

+* desctable: code/documentation mismatches. group_by() gained .drop argument

+* dexter : attempts to modify .data pronoun, which is read only

+* dlookr:
+* edeaR:
+* evaluator : not sure what the problem is
+* modeldb:

+* ezsummary:
+* lmeresampler: test errors

+* INDperform: not sure what the problem is, but it appears to be fixed on the dev version

 * pixiedust
   checking tests ...